Chevrotain/chevrotain/packages/website/docs/guide/initialization_performance.md

 ## Disabling Grammar Validations

-Chevrotain performs many validations during Lexer & Parser initialization, however those are not really relevant when the Lexer & Parser are known to be valid, These validations are a **development time** tool, and not really needed during productive flows.
+Chevrotain performs many validations during Lexer & Parser initialization; however, those are not really relevant when the Lexer & Parser are known to be valid.
+These validations are a **development-time** tool and not really needed during production flows.

 The [IParserConfig.skipValidations](https://chevrotain.io/documentation/11_1_1/interfaces/IParserConfig.html#skipValidations)
 config property can be used to avoid running these validations during **Parser** initialization.